-PhysioBank contains over 80,000 recordings, or over 4 terabytes of digitized physiologic signals and time series, organized in over 80 databases.
-PhysioBank databases are made available under the ODC Public Domain Dedication and License v1.0.
+PhysioBank contains over 90,000 recordings, or over 4 terabytes of digitized physiologic signals and time series, organized in over 80 databases.

 The PhysioBank Databases page lists all available databases according to the types of signals contained.

 LightWAVE and the PhysioBank ATM allow you to view any of the recordings and annotations in PhysioBank within your web browser.

 If you choose a record that contains ECG signals, you will probably see "·" (normal sinus beat) annotations and perhaps a few other types of annotations in the ATM output.
 If the mnemonics used to display these annotations are unfamiliar, you may wish to look them up in a table of the annotation codes displayed by the ATM and other PhysioToolkit software.